aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 This toolkit will introduce the following concepts:

 1. `ToolkitCredentialsProvider` - An abstract class that implements [AwsCredentialProvider] in the SDK.
-This class does not do and actual resolving of credentials, but instead leaves that that to concrete implementations.
+This class does not do any actual resolving of credentials, but instead leaves that that to concrete implementations.
 It instead provides an ID that is globally unique across all credential providers as well as defining a way to generate a display name.

 2. `ToolkitCredentialsProviderFactory` - Factory interface that knows how to create one or more `ToolkitCredentialsProvider` for a credential source.
-I.e. The `ProfileToolkitCredentialsProviderFactory` will create a `ProfileToolkitCredentialsProviderFactory` for each valid profile in the shared credentials file.
+A `ToolkitCredentialsProviderFactory` can create 0 or more instances of `ToolkitCredentialsProvider` as long as each one is valid.
+Valid is defined as a profile that contains all the required keys and does not contain any circular dependencies.
+It does not validate if the credentials are valid or can be retrieved at `ProfileToolkitCredentialsProvider` creation time.

 3. `ToolkitCredentialsProviderRegistry` - This interface acts as a holder for all `ToolkitCredentialsProviderFactory`.
 Concrete implementation uses IntelliJ extension system to load and store factories from `plugin.xml` instead of managing a hard coded list.
 This enables the system to be extended in a dynamic manor by other plugins.

 4. `ToolkitCredentialsProviderManager` - This class acts as the union of all `ToolkitCredentialsProviderFactory`.
-Its job is to be able to list all `ToolkitCredentialsProvider` and return a one when referenced by its global ID.
-It also has the ability to have listeners registered to it so they can listen for changes when `ToolkitCredentialsProvider` are added in removed such as when the shared credentials file is modified.
+Its job is to be able to list all `ToolkitCredentialsProvider` and return the provider that is referenced by its unique global ID.
+ It also has the ability to have listeners registered to it so they can listen for changes when `ToolkitCredentialsProvider` are added or removed such as when the shared credentials file is modified.

 5. `Active Credentials` - Represents the current credentials that the toolkit uses to perform actions or defaults to when more than one option is possible.
 Due to the nature of the IntellJ IDE being multiple windows in one JVM, each project window can have a different active credential selected.

+### Diagram
+![ClassDiagram]

 ### Extension System